-The communities to receive a grant to purchase a new van include: Arkansas City, Lawrence, Newton, Parsons, Sterling and Topeka.
+The communities to receive a grant to purchase a new van include: Arkansas City, Lawrence, Newton, Parsons and Topeka.

 “Being without transportation is frustrating and can make seniors feel like they’ve really lost their independence.
-By offering this service, residents and community members can simply call and schedule a ride and be taken to run errands, visit the doctor, go shopping, or even on fun outings,” said Genny Gillespie, transportation assistant at Sterling Presbyterian Manor, one of the campuses that received a K-DOT grant.
+By offering this service, residents and community members can simply call and schedule a ride and be taken to run errands, visit the doctor, go shopping, or even on fun outings,” said one transportation assistant.